iintothewind/ScalaSample/README.md

 ### Tree
 TreeSample, a Tree implementation with pure funtional programming
 ### Option
-OptionSample, an Optional re-implementation with pure funtional programming
+OptionSample, an Option re-implementation with pure funtional programming
 ### Either
 EitherSample, an Either re-implementation with pure funtional programming
 ### Laziness